-There are no unadjusted audit differences arising from our audit.
+There is one unadjusted audit differences arising from our audit.
+This is set out in Section 4.

-We have identified one adjustment which has been corrected by management in the revised financial statements subject to approval.
+We have identified one adjustment which have been corrected by management in the revised financial statements subject to approval.
 This is set out in Section 4.

 We also identified a limited number of minor disclosure adjustments which have also been corrected by management.
-None of these are deemed so significant to require reporting to you.
+We do not deem any of these to be so significant as to require reporting to you.